FUNDRAISE

 Appeal

-The funds generated from the Tata Mumbai Marathon will be utilized to expand our program in the Palghar district of Maharashtra.
-This expansion is a key step toward achieving our overarching goal of reaching and positively impacting 200,000 individuals.
+The funds generated from the Tata Mumbai Marathon will be utilized to expand the program to additional farmers in Maharashtra and Rajasthan.
+This expansion marks a significant step toward achieving the overarching goal of reaching and positively impacting 50,000 individuals.
+Through these efforts, the ABLE project seeks to empower farmers, enhance productivity, and foster sustainable livelihoods on a broader scale.

 Photos / Videos